arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Onboard LEDs of an Opta™ device controlled by a Portenta Machine Control device via Modbus TCP](assets/rtu-blink.gif)

+#### Using two Portenta Machine Controls

 The following example shows how to establish Modbus RTU communication between **two Portenta Machine Control devices**.
+We will replicate a similar behavior of blinking four LEDs on Opta™ using the Digital Output port of the Portenta Machine Control.
 Since Portenta Machine Control supports half-duplex and full-duplex modes, each mode requires a different wiring setup.

 We will begin showing **Full-Duplex mode** example following the connection diagram below between two Portenta Machine Control devices: